-Most of the time, I like to use brewed coffee because the same coffee is used to make my iced coffee or cold brew coffee.
-This way, I have the same coffee flavor in my coffee.
+I like to use brewed coffee most of the time because the same coffee is used to make my iced coffee or cold brew.
+This way, I have the same flavor in my coffee.

 But, if you’re going to make iced coffee with instant coffee, it will taste amazing if you make some of these coffee ice cubes in advance and add them to your iced coffee!

-Did you know you can make dalgona coffee using instant coffee?
+Tip: Did you know you can make dalgona coffee using instant coffee?
 Dalgona coffee tastes amazing, and you can use your instant coffee ice cubes to cool it down.
-If you’re interested in the recipe, you can click here.
+You can check out the recipe here.

-These ice cubes will keep your coffee cool while slowly adding more coffee flavor to your iced coffee; it’s a win-win, right?
+These ice cubes will keep your drink cool while slowly adding more coffee flavor to your iced coffee; it’s a win-win, right?